apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 Yes.
 [Study this](#review-logs).

-## How do I tune/extend MongoDb, MySQL, Hazelcas, Docker, etc?
+## How do I tune/extend MongoDb, MySQL, Hazelcast, Docker, etc?

 If you have a question about tuning and configuration of external components utilized by CAS and you have a need to achieve more advanced use cases other than what the CAS defaults offer, your question is best